 Blind People in the U.S.

-Millions of people across the world are blind or have low vision.
-In the United States, the CDC states that approximately 12 million people aged 40 years and older have a vision impairment, including 1 million people who are blind, 3 million who have a visual impairment after correction, and 8 million who have uncorrected visual impairments.
+Millions of people worldwide are blind or have low vision.
+In the United States, the CDC states that approximately 12 million people aged 40 years and older have a vision impairment, including:

-Blindness does not come from one specific condition.
-To be considered “legally blind,” a person fits one of the following descriptions:
+To be considered “legally blind,” a person must fit one of the following descriptions:

-- Central visual acuity of 20/200 or less in their better seeing eye, even with corrective lenses.
+- Central visual acuity of 20/200 or less in their better-seeing eye, even with corrective lenses.

 - A visual field, which is the total area an individual can see without moving their eyes from side to side, of 20 degrees or less in their better seeing eye.